mPulseMedia/codename/kernal/prompt_1_start.md

                           of the tasks lower in the file

 1b_ prompt_this        - This prompt specifics
-   1 read              - The main thing is to read in the prompt or group and really study the rule and
+   1 read              - The main thing is to read in the prompt_file and really study the rule and
                           requirement documents

 1c_ methodology        - Methodology principles